Marcus Schmickler

 The music was not composed to an edited film, but instead Schmickler wrote the music in parallel with the film’s creation.
 Both, film and composition follow Richter’s method ‘divide, mirror repeat’ into the respective media, at times creating friction between images and sound.
 Thus listeners experience this music as if looking at a painting.

-Monodrama with scenic elements based on the life of Daniel Paul Schreber, a German judge who was famous for his personal account of his own experience with schizophrenia and Freud’s account of paranoia.
+Chamber-Opera based on the case of Daniel Paul Schreber, a German judge who was famous for his personal account of his own experience with schizophrenia and Freud’s account of paranoia.

 Glockenbuch IV (Spectre Maria dei Carmini)